pcduino/pcduino8-uno-guide/doc/en/post/3-2-face-detection.md

 OpenCV uses [cascades](http://docs.opencv.org/modules/objdetect/doc/cascade_classification.html) to implement face detection.
 Though the theory seems complicated, in practice it is very easy to use.

 Thanks to Shantnu Tiwari who give us an example that just has several lines of python code to implement face detection using a webcam.

 This post , I follow his steps to do face detection on pcDuino8 Uno.

 ## Pre-requisites:
 * Hardware
- - pcDuino8 Uno
- - USB UVC camera
+ - OpenCV computer vision kit

 * Software
  - Ubuntu 14.04